MiltonGreat/Summer-Olympics-2016/README.md

 #### 2. Data

 In this project you will analyze and visualize data on the modern Olympic Games, from the first games in Athens in 1896 to the Summer Olympics of Rio in 2016.
 The dataset include Summer and Winter Olympics data.
 You will work with 2 files:

-    athlete_events.csv
-    noc_regions.csv
+- athlete_events.csv: Contains detailed information about athletes, the events they participated in, and the medals they won.

+- noc_regions.csv: Contains information about National Olympic Committees (NOCs) and their corresponding regions/countries.

 #### 3. Data Analysis Steps